10 Things to do on President’s Day in New York

 Statue of Liberty and Ellis Island

 President’s Day is a great day to reflect on this country’s history—and no better place to do it than Ellis Island and the Statue of Liberty.
 The former was once the entry point into New York; more than a third of all Americans can trace their ancestry to someone who arrived at Ellis Island.
 It’s now a historical museum with plenty of interactive exhibits.
-The Statue of Liberty, of course is, well, the Statue of Liberty.
+The Statue of Liberty is, well, the Statue of Liberty.
 Inspired by Libertas, the Roman god of freedom, Lady Liberty was a gift from France to the U.S. and is a symbol of democracy and freedom from oppression.

 Kingston Restaurant & Bar